NYPL-Simplified/Simplified-iOS/README.md

 07. `cp ../Certificates/SimplyE/iOS/AudioEngine.json ../Certificates/SimplyE/iOS/bugsnag-dsym-upload.rb .`
 08. `cp ../Certificates/SimplyE/iOS/APIKeys.swift Simplified/`
 09. Build Carthage libraries following "Building Carthage Dependencies" section below.
 08. Symlink an unzipped copy of Adobe RMSDK to "adobe-rmsdk" within the "Simplified-iOS" directory.
-(You will need to have obtained this archive from Adobe; please contact team lead for this archive)
+(You will need to have obtained this archive from Adobe; please contact team lead for this archive), e.g.:
+`ln -s ~/Documents/AdobeRMSDK/DRM_Connector_Prerelease adobe-rmsdk`
 07. Build OpenSSL and cURL as described in the following "Building OpenSSL and cURL" section.
 Ensure you're in the "Simplified-iOS" directory before continuing to the next step.
 08. `sh adobe-rmsdk-build.sh`
 09. `(cd readium-sdk; sh MakeHeaders.sh Apple)` (parentheses included) to generate the headers for Readium.